top of page

 Travel Time: ~1.5 hrs (by train + bus from Poggibonsi)

 For a traditional Tuscan countryside excursion, visit the hilltop town called San Gimignano.
 This medieval town is known for its towers, unique in the preservation of its architecture.
+The gelato in this San Gimignano was also noticeably yummy.

 Traveling to San Gimignano can be difficult, but it is doable.
-To get there, take a train from Florence to Poggibonsi, and then transfer to a local bus to San Gimignano.
+To get there, take a train from Florence to Poggibonsi, and then transfer to a local bus up to San Gimignano.
 Bus timetables should be posted at the bus stops, or can be found online at locations such as Rome2Rio.com.
-Schedules may not always run accordingly, so be prepared to wait for your bus if it does not show at the intended time.
+Schedules may not always run accordingly, so be prepared to wait for your bus if it doesn't show at the intended time.

-When taking a trip to San Gimignano, consider visiting one of the wineries, where the Chianti varieties are famously fermented.
-The gelato in this town was also delectable, to my recollection.
+When taking a trip to the Tuscan countryside, also consider visiting one of the wineries, where the Chianti varieties are famously fermented.

 1. Verona: A Place for Lovers